aqisum/games/README.md

 # games
-This is my games repository
+This is my games repository.
+I would input the games data inside